DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 # Topic Material

-Although there exists multiple tools for the conversion if image into another format, none implement image to sound in the same way as is intended by this project.
+Although there exists multiple tools for the conversion if image into another format, none implement image to sound in the same way as is intended by Kay.

 VizWiz[@vizwiz] and TapTapSee[@taptap] are examples of two mobile applications designed to assist the visually impaired.
 VizWiz implements "quikTurkit", a project specific feature built using the TurKit API[@turkit] for recruiting human workers to executing tasks on Mechanical Turk[@mechanicalturk].
 The application makes use of image, voice recording and speech to text, to facilitate users in receiving information about a specific object or scene.
 Its academic paper highlights issues regarding speech to text conversion, stating that it has a 15.8% success rate in accurately converting voice recorded questions into text for later answering.
 Although image classification and analysis relies on this conversion, the human classifier can listen to the voice recorded question captured by the user.
 Therein lies a possible issue or restriction caused by language based analysis.